 I googled to research this post.
 And learned that Halloween originates in Celtic paganism.
 The Celts believed that ghosts of the dead mingled with the living once a year.
 They offered treats and sacrifices so the dead would be happy and leave them alone.
 Creepy.

 More googling.
 Images this time.
 Vintage Halloween costumes.
 Adults (and children) dressed in the oddest and creepiest costumes I have ever seen.
 Strange scenes enough to give you nightmares.
 Copyright laws scare me too much (boo!) so that I’m not posting any of the images here.
 If you’re curious, google images of vintage Halloween costumes.
-But don’t do it right before bedtime.
+Or you can click on this link if you dare.
+Or worse — this link.
+But don’t click before bedtime.

 I’m warning you.